FDumarey/MSX/README.md

 I added a folder named *Modern Game Development*, this folder contains modified examples for MSXBAS2ROM and MSX-2 from the book "Modern MSX BASIC Game Development" from Raul Portales.
 The examples cover topics like sprites, tiles in a modern way, and if combined could help you making a modern compiled game.

 ## FUSION-C
 For those of you who bought the book Fusion-C version 1.1 on amazon.nl.
 I made a version 1.2 delta, so you can print the pages and add them to your book.
-Code examples of Fusion-C v1.2 will follow.
+Code examples of Fusion-C v1.2 are present in the .c files.
-You can find some .c source code examples here.
-They are examples of the site of Fusion-C, but added some comments to understand them better.
+You can also find some .c source code examples here from the site of Fusion-C, but added some comments to understand them better.
 I am now working on converting some "Modern MSX BASIC Game Development" examples to Fusion-C. They will be added to this repo when they are ready.
+An imprtant file is the SC4LibraryTest.c file, who is a self developed library to handle Graphics Screen 3 (Basic SCREEN 4) tiles.